jess-moss/moss-robot-arms/README.md

 # moss-robot-arms
 moss-robot-arms Beta version 1.0.

 A repository for affordable, easy-to-assemble robot arms designed for teleoperation applications.
+Note: This initial version arm uses the [SO-100 Arm](https://github.com/TheRobotStudio/SO-ARM100) Gripper.
+Future iterations will have an off the shelf gripper.

 ## Assembly Instructions
 ![Arm](./pictures/Render.png)